plastboks/Pyrtos/readme.md

 Features include:
   * Global categories for use trough the application.
   * Global creditors of invoices an such.
-  * Register all expected montly and yearly expenditures.
+  * Register all expected monthly and yearly expenditures.
   * Upload and register all uses and invoices.
   * All entries have tags in addition to one category.
   * Notify via SMS and Email when an invoice is due to payment.
   * Compare uses against expected numbers.
   * Plot and graphs to visualize budget.
-  * Upload and keep track of reciepts and documents.
+  * Upload and keep track of receipts and documents.
   * +++

 Installation
 ============
   * create a virtualenv (eg: `virtualenv2 venv`).
 Use Python2.X
   * activate virtualenv `. venv/bin/activate`
-  * clone this repo into venv directory (eg: venv/Pyrtos)
+  * clone this repository into venv directory (eg: venv/Pyrtos).
-  * run `pip install -e .` inside Pyrtos directory
+  * run `pip install -e .` inside Pyrtos directory.
   * run `initialize_pyrtos_db .ini`
   * run `pserve development.ini`

 Deploy
 ======
-  * install uwsgi `pip install uwsgi` (globally?)
+  * see `example/pyrtos.nginx.example` for nginx example config file.
-  * Copy pyrtos.nginx.example from the example folder over to your nginx install.
+  * setup and configure nginx.
   * start pserve `../bin/gunicorn --paste production.ini`.
-  * restart nginx
+  * restart nginx.

 Alembic
 =======